-When it come to cruise liners, they can literally be an island in and unto themselves.
-This is largely because it can be difficult to know where jurisdiction would lie in the event of a major calamity.
-For instance, if you are traveling to Europe and a devastating accident happens half way there, it may be difficult to ascertain where a trial could be held.
+When it comes to cruise liners, it can be difficult to know where jurisdiction would lie in the event of a major calamity.
+For instance, if you are traveling to Europe and a devastating accident happens halfway there, it may be difficult to ascertain where a trial could be held.

 Law on any ship starts with the ship’s flag state, or the country where it is registered.
 Many cruise ships are registered in countries other than the United States, where laws are less stringent.
 When you are aboard a ship in international waters, you must follow the laws of the country whose flag the ship flies.

 There are some exceptions:

 Internal waters, such as harbors and ports, are considered territorial areas.
 When a ship is docked in the Port of Long Beach, California, U.S. laws apply to the ship, passengers and crew.

 Territorial waters typically extend up to 12 miles from permanently exposed land, with some exceptions.
 The laws of a country’s territorial waters apply onboard any ship within them.